kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 I've chosen the "learn by experimenting" approach because that's how I've learned about command-line tools.
 In my case, there was no single "click" moment after which I've understood all the things.
 Instead, I've learned through a never-ending process of building mental models, proving them to be wrong, and then adjusting those models to reflect new knowledge.

-Target audience are people who wants to start working on command line tools.
+Target audience are people who want to start working on command-line tools.

 The series consists of 4 parts.
 The first two parts discuss how xterm work.
 Parts 3 and 4 talk about different features of tty: